BardicDefense/purple-hack/README.md

 For the purposes of range and so on, a scroll spell is treated as if the reader is casting it normally or is the minimum level required to cast it normally, whichever is higher.

 Scrolls may be scribed by anyone who has the ability to both read scrolls and to cast the spell being scribed.
 It costs 250d. and one week per level of the spell, which can be broken up into multiple sessions.
-This is a Moderate (Arc x2) check, rolled in secret by the referee at the end of the week.
-On a roll of a 1, the referee rerolls: a result of 1-10 means that a cursed scroll has been created.
+This requires a successful Arcana ability check, applying the ability modifier twice, rolled at the end of the week.

 **Creating Magic Items:** Potions are created by alchemists, with the more powerful potions usually requiring the help of a Magic-User.
 A Magic-User seeking to create potions must employ an alchemist.
 A Magic-User must be 9th level to create potions on their own, and 11th level to create other magic items.